sensoworks/docs/docs/tmp/gviot-platform-what-why-when-v1.0.md

 There are the things that, in general, need to be answered and some precautions to take:

 * How stable is the connection?
-Let’s not forget the the term IoT is the acronym for the Internet of Things, which means that Things need necessarily to be connected to the Internet to become citizens of the IoT world.
+Let’s not forget the term IoT is the acronym for the Internet of Things, which means that Things need necessarily to be connected to the Internet to become citizens of the IoT world.
 Things can be cars, walls, ships, tunnels, wheels, motors and an infinite number of other devices; and usually these devices are not easily connectable to the Internet.
 Other options are ([https://www.link-labs.com/blog/complete-list-iot-network-protocols](https://www.link-labs.com/blog/complete-list-iot-network-protocols)): Bluetooth, BLE, ZigBee, Z-Wave, 6LoWPAN, Thread, WiFi-ah (HaLow), 2G (GSM), 3G & 4G, LTE Cat 0, 1, & 3, LTE-M1, NB-IoT, 5G, NFC, RFID, SigFox, LoRaWAN, Ingenu, Weightless-N, Weightless-P, Weightless-W, ANT & ANT+, DigiMesh, MiWi, EnOcean, Dash7, WirelessHART

     * For our scenario we have a fast and stable Internet connection, so we no problems about this

 * Which is the transfer rate that we need, related to the amount of data to transfer?
-How does it affect the the choice of the protocol?
+How does it affect the choice of the protocol?

     * For our scenario we have a call every minute and Internet is directly available in the tunnel, so this is not an issue for us.
 But in general there are an infinite number of differently complex situations that can be faced.
 Bad connectivity, no power available, isolated devices and many others.
 This is why there are many network protocols available